sakumadrops/Ethereum-Platform/README.md

 ## Description

-The **Ethereum Platform App** is a web3 platform that provides Ethereum holders with real-time tracking into their wallets while also being able to check Ethereum's price and gas fees.
-This app solves the hassle of manually checking balances, transactions, gas fees, and ETH price by consolidating everything in one platform.
+The Ethereum Platform is a web3 application that provides Ethereum token holders with real-time tracking into their wallets while also being able to check Ethereum's price and gas fees.
+This app solves the hassle of manually checking balances, transactions, gas fees, and ETH prices by consolidating everything in one platform.

 ## Features:
 - Check Ethereum wallet balance
 - View their 10 most recent transactions
 - Track ETH gas fees in real-time
-- Check current ETH price in USD
+- Check the current ETH price in USD

 ## Requirements
 - **Node.js** and **npm** installed: [Download Node.js](https://nodejs.org/).